box/developer.box.com/content/guides/authentication/access-tokens/refresh.md

 <Message danger>
   # Refresh token expiration

-  Refresh tokens are only valid for 1 use within 60 days of creation.
-After 60 days the user will need to be reauthorized completely.
+  A refresh token is valid for 60 days and can be used to obtain a new access token and refresh token only once.
+If the access token and refresh token are not refreshed within 60 days, the user will need to be re-authorized.

   Every time an application uses the refresh token to get a new acces token the refresh token is invalidated and a new refresh token is returned with the new access token.